- Program Details

 MSOE’s Accelerated Second Degree B.S. in Nursing is a compressed, year-round curriculum designed to enable students to enter the workforce as professional nurses in approximately 18 months, assuming the student has met all of the prerequisites.
 Most students who already have a bachelor’s degree will have satisfied those prerequisites as part of their undergraduate education.

-MSOE recently completed construction on the new, $3 million, 25,000 square-foot Ruehlow Nursing Complex, which is the new home for the nursing classrooms, labs and faculty offices.
+MSOE completed construction on the new, $3 million, 25,000 square-foot Ruehlow Nursing Complex, which is the new home for the nursing classrooms, labs and faculty offices in 2013.
 The new space is nearly quadruple the size of the previous nursing labs, and allows faculty to enhance the already innovative educational experience that is the hallmark of an MSOE education.

 Admission Requirements and Information